 What’s considered littering and illegal dumping are determined by provincial laws.
 Local governments look at either the type or volume of waste disposed to judge whether the act is considered littering or illegal dumping.

 Here’s how towns and cities in Canada define littering and illegal dumping:

-- In most towns and counties in Canada, the only difference between littering and a charge of dumping is the volume of waste.
+- In most towns and counties in Canada, the only difference between littering and dumping is waste volume.
 Generally, littering involves discarding waste that can be picked up easily by government or private employees.
-When there’s so much waste that employees have a hard time moving it, then you’re in dumping territory.
+If there’s so much waste that employees have a hard time moving it, it can be considered illegal dumping.

-- In most major cities in Canada, the main difference is type of waste.
-Leaving around clean household items, wrappers, bottles, and food count as litter, while dropping hazardous materials, yard waste, rotting organics, and unsorted garbage count as dumping.
+- In most major cities in Canada, the main difference is the type of waste.
+Leaving clean household items, wrappers, bottles and food around counts as littering.
+Improperly disposing of hazardous waste, yard waste, rotting organics and unsorted garbage counts as dumping.

 Sample Laws – Local

 In Toronto, dumping laws are strict.
 Littering is punishable by a fine of no more than $5000, and dumping by a fine of no more than $50,000.
 What’s the difference?
 Well, there isn’t much of one.

 Dropping any amount of “refuse”, defined as “debris, junk, or effluent associated with a home or trade” on any land or waterway within the city is considered littering, while dropping any amount of “waste” , defined as “garbage, special collection materials, organic waste, and yard waste” is considered dumping.